lzhangdc/Xchr_HWE/README.md

 # Test Hardy-Weinberg Equilibrium (HWE) on the X chromosome
-The robust allele-based regression framework for testing Hardy-Weinberg equilibrium on X chromosome
+The robust allele-based regression framework for testing Hardy-Weinberg equilibrium on X chromosome.

+The preprint is available at https://www.biorxiv.org/content/10.64898/2026.05.17.725730v1.full .

 ## Usage